-Police apprehend ex-worker who threatened shooting in caves
+Police search for ex-worker who threatened shooting in caves

 KANSAS CITY, Mo.
-(AP) - Authorities have apprehended a fired worker who is accused of threatening a shooting in Kansas City’s massive subterranean network of businesses housed in old limestone mines.
+(AP) - Authorities are looking for a fired worker who threatened a shooting in Kansas City’s massive subterranean network of business housed in old limestone mines.

-Police said just before noon Tuesday in a tweet that they found the worker at another location and lifted the lockdown at Hunt Midwest SubTropolis.
-No other details were immediately released about the capture, including the worker’s name.

-Police said earlier that security spotted the worker entering the cave system after he said he would “shoot the place up.”
-Numerous federal, state and local agencies helped search while workers were told to stay inside their locked offices.
+Police said in a news release that security spotted the worker entering the Hunt Midwest SubTropolis on Tuesday morning after he said he would “shoot the place up.”
+Numerous federal, state and local agencies are helping to search the area.
+Police are urging workers to lock their offices and remain inside while they clear the structure.

-Many of the businesses in the cave system specialize in storage or warehousing because they are protected from extreme weather and boast stable, year-round temperatures and humidity.
+Many of the businesses in the cave system specialize in storage or warehousing because they are protected from extreme weather and can boast stable, year-round temperatures and humidity.
+They are located in an area that was heavily mined for limestone that was used to make cement.

 Copyright © 2019 The Washington Times, LLC.